Table of Contents

 - Your car will be sold at auction and you’ll be liable for the deficiency

-- You may face a collection lawsuit and wage garnishment for the deficiency
+- You may face a collection lawsuit and, if the lender gets a judgment, wage garnishment for the deficiency

-- It will count as a repossession on your credit report
+- It will still be reported as a repossession/voluntary surrender on your credit report (often for up to seven years)

 - If possible, it’s better to sell the car on your own